Navigating compliance in a call center environment is no easy task, especially when it comes to outbound sales or lead generation.

 Where are you calling?

 First, it is important to consider which states you are calling into.
-This determines which state laws you need to comply with, as regulations can vary from state to state
+This determines which state laws you need to comply with, as regulations can and do vary from state to state.

 For example, in Michigan, sales calls can be made from 9 a.m. to 9 p.m., Monday–Sunday.
 But in Louisiana, sales calls can only be made from 8 a.m. to 8 p.m., Monday–Saturday, and cannot be made on Sundays or holidays (of which there are many down there).